USS Louisiana (SSBN-743)

-USS Louisiana (SSBN-743) is the 18th and last ship of the United States Navy's Ohio class of nuclear-powered fleet ballistic missile submarines.
+USS Louisiana (hull number SSBN-743) is the 18th and last boat of the United States Navy's Ohio class of nuclear-powered fleet ballistic missile submarines.
 She carries Trident ballistic missiles and has been in commission since 1997.
 She is the fourth commissioned ship to bear the name of the U.S. state of Louisiana.

 Construction and commissioning

 The contract for the construction of Louisiana was awarded on 19 December 1990 and her keel was laid down at the Electric Boat Division of General Dynamics in Groton, Connecticut, on 23 October 1992.
 She was launched on 27 July 1996, sponsored by Patricia O'Keefe, and commissioned on 6 September 1997 at Naval Submarine Base Kings Bay at Kings Bay, Georgia.

 Service history

 Atlantic Fleet operations

 Louisiana's first home port was Kings Bay.
 Her commissioning gave Kings Bay its planned full complement of 10 ballistic missile submarines.

 Transfer to Pacific Fleet

 In the 1990s, with the end of the Cold War and the subsequent reorganization of U.S. military forces, a U.S. nuclear policy review recommended that the U.S. Navy reduce its inventory of Ohio-class fleet ballistic missile submarines from 18 to 14 by 2005.
 An original plan to meet this goal by retiring the four oldest Ohio-class submarines — Ohio, Michigan, Florida, and Georgia — was abandoned.
 Instead, those four were converted into cruise missile submarines (SSGNs).
 The conversions reduced the size of the Trident-equipped ballistic missile submarine fleet to 14 units.
 In order to balance the remaining Trident-equipped fleet between the United States Atlantic Fleet and United States Pacific Fleet, five Ohio-class submarines relocated from the Atlantic to the Pacific.
 Between 2002 and 2005, Pennsylvania, Kentucky, Nebraska, Maine, and Louisiana relocated from Kings Bay to Naval Base Kitsap.